Dancis-S/Final-Year-Project-958769/README.md

 - Code and test application while working on write up.
 - Complete final write up.

-### Plan

-- 20th Dec have most of literature review complete
-- 30th Dec Have the requirements
-- 5th Jan Have diagrams and everything figured out
-- 20th Jan Have a working prototype!

 #### What development model and methodology will I use